 The BEST of Europe - Mixed case of 6

 Looking beyond the familiar realms of France and Italy to the wider talent that abounds in Europe.
-From classics like Rueda, to emerging regions in the east, these wines should expand your horizons, even if just from your kitchen table!
+From modern classics like Albarino, to emerging regions in the east, these wines should expand your horizons, even if just from your kitchen table!